github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

     func TaintFlow() {
         ss := []string{"Hello", "World"}
         sep := " "
-        t := strings.Join(ss, sep) // There is taint flow from s1 and s2 to t.
+        t := strings.Join(ss, sep) // There is taint flow from ss and sep to t.
         ...
     }